iainlee/Ravnican-Wesnoth/README.md

 STICK IN YER GOB.

-*Gob, in this instnace, referring to the file path: 'Wesnoth/userdata/data/add-ons'
+*Gob, in this instance, referring to the file path: 'Wesnoth/userdata/data/add-ons'